Multisample DNA + Protein#

 sample.protein = sample.protein[sample.dna.barcodes(),:]

-# See the new shape of our protein data frame
+# See the new shape of the protein data frame

 for sample in group: